Inspired by her mother's exquisite embroidery, Ruth began stitching

 her designs over one linen thread several years ago.
 Most of her

-stitched over two linen threads, but Ruth prefers the delicate
+designs may be stitched over two linen threads, but Ruth prefers

-appearance of the smaller stitches.
-Her technique of stitching over
+the delicate appearance of the smaller stitches.
+Her technique of

-one has been taught throughout the country at shops, retreats,
+stitching over one has been taught throughout the country at shops,

-sampler guilds, and trade shows.
-If you are right-handed, the
+retreats, sampler guilds, and trade shows.
+If you are right-handed,

-natural way to do a stitching method is
+the natural way to do a stitching method is from right to

-elongated diagonal stitch on the back of your linen and it is this
+stitch on the back of your linen and it is this stitch that locks

 counter-clockwise.